 Nirvana were not known for their corporate credentials.
-The band actually made a name for themselves as the anti-establishment and anti-consumerism poster boys.
-It would ironically sell millions of records and make the band and Kurt Cobain household names.
+The band, in reality, made a name for themselves as the anti-establishment and anti-consumerism poster boys.
+It proved to be a concert that would ironically sell millions of records and make the band – and Kurt Cobain – household names.

-The band were ready for the upgrade in lifestyle and the release party at Seattle’s Re-Bar was set to mark the transition with a glitzy shindig.
-The bar would eventually become “a cherished home for grunge punks, misfits, weirdos, drag queens, poets, freaks, and celebrities, [which] has long stood as a crown jewel of Seattle’s LGBT community” but for the time being was a small beer & wine joint and the scene of one of the biggest bands in the world and the party for their mega-album-in-waiting.
+The band were ready for the upgrade in lifestyle, and the release party at Seattle’s Re-Bar was set to mark the transition with a glitzy shindig.
+The bar would eventually become “a cherished home for grunge punks, misfits, weirdos, drag queens, poets, freaks, and celebrities, [which] has long stood as a crown jewel of Seattle’s LGBT community”.
+However, for the time being, it was a small beer and wine joint and the scene of one of the biggest bands in the world and the party for their mega-album-in-waiting.

 The event’s invitation read: